newnetdev/NetworkToCode-Class/slides/M05_Ansible.md

 ---
 # Lab Time

-- Lab 2 - Using the debug module
+- Lab 3 - Using Check Mode and Verbosity
-- Lab 3 - Understanding "check mode" and verbosity
+- Lab 4 - Using the debug module

 ---